yhsure/blog/content/posts/conversations-on-relationships.md

 But don't you think there's a point where things become too different?
 I'm more of the camp that unconditional love does not necessarily imply unconditional tolerance.
 Just because a jigsaw puzzle piece will not fit naturally does not mean that you [jam it in with force because you think the end picture might be beautiful](https://www.startingfromnix.com/p/on-compatibility).

 *Well I think that's fair, there's no point in making something obviously wrong work.
 But I think it unfair to classify a serious relationship under obviously wrong.
-Isn't it enough for it to have been right at some point and to keep trying to get back to that.*
+Isn't it enough for it to have been right at some point?*

 **[The waves wash away any footsteps left on the beach as the tide rises slowly.]**